 Kenan: Your liver?

 - Pepper Sneeze: They tried using pepper to confirm the identity of a criminal dressed as a clown but they had run out and ended up using Chris' mom's "foot crust dust".

-- Polar Bears and Penguins: In Kenan's second dream, with his "real" parents as snow people (Eskimos), they have a pet penguin which Kenan has to walk.
+- Polar Bears and Penguins: In "Natural Born Kenan", Kenan's second dream has him meeting his "real" parents as snow people (Eskimos), they have a pet penguin which Kenan has to walk.